Why Catholic?

 The word church comes from the Greek ecclesia, which means “those called out,” as in those summoned out of the world at large to form a distinct society.
 So the Catholic Church is made up of those called out and gathered into the universal visible society founded by Christ himself.

 The word’s first recorded use is found very early in Christian literature.
-We find the first instance the writings of St. Ignatius of Antioch, who was a young man during the time of the apostles and the second bishop of Antioch following Peter.
+We find the first instance in the writings of St. Ignatius of Antioch, who was a young man during the time of the apostles and the second bishop of Antioch following Peter.
 Ignatius was immersed in the living tradition of the local Church in Antioch, where the believers in Christ were first called Christians (Acts 11:26).
 He was alive early enough to know the apostles and was taught and ordained directly by the apostles.

 Within a few short years of the Resurrection, the followers of Jesus began calling themselves “Christians” (Acts 11:26).
 By the end of the first century, the word “catholic”-meaning “universal”-was applied to the Church.